yochannah/carpentries.org/pages/core-team-projects.md

 </details>

 ## Workshop Administration Team
+<br>Team Lead: SherAaron Hurt
-<br/>Angelique Trusler · Maneesha Sane · SherAaron Hurt · Danielle Sieh · Talisha Sutton-Kennedy
+<br>Team Members:  Angelique Trusler · Danielle Sieh · Maneesha Sane · Talisha Sutton-Kennedy

 Led by SherAaron Hurt, the Workshop Team develops and implements workflows to keep our workshops running smoothly.
 This team also supports the work of regional workshop administrators.
-Angelique Trusler, Maneesha Sane and Talisha Sutton-Kennedy are members of the Workshop Administration Team.
+Angelique Trusler, Danielle Sieh, Maneesha Sane and Talisha Sutton-Kennedy are members of the Workshop Administration Team.
 Some of the projects the Workshop Team has embarked on since January 2019 include: working with the workshop administrators, they will be developing a workshop workflow automation priority list.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>